holgerlembke/ESPxWebFlMgr/README.md

 ### File System: LittleFS or SPIFFS

+ESPxWebFlMgr should be full LittleFS by now.
+Report any SPIFFS zombies.

-ESPxWebFlMgr is currently in a transition phase from SPIFFS to LittleFS.
-Current status: ESP8266 is default LitteFS with fallback to SPIFFS, ESP32 SPIFFS only (I assume it is easy to switch, but I didn't do any tests...)
+<del>ESPxWebFlMgr is currently in a transition phase from SPIFFS to LittleFS.
+Current status: ESP8266 is default LitteFS with fallback to SPIFFS, ESP32 SPIFFS only (I assume it is easy to switch, but I didn't do any tests...)<del>

 ### Build in GZIPPER